nshah034/flag-picker/README.md

 # flag-picker
-This is a Flag Picker
+This is a Flag Picker Application:

 Components:
 1) Options: Component for DropDown